Giferns/BypassGuard/README.md

 # FAQ

 Q: What is it?
 <br>A: This is a comprehensive anti-ban-bypass system.
-Players are checked for their country, proxy/VPN, and local provider bans (ASN bans).
+Players are checked for their country, proxy/VPN, and internet provider local bans (ASN bans).

 Q: Who is this system for?
 <br>A: For advanced server administrators